coderefinery/2024-09-10-workshop/content/communication/welcome-e-mail.md

 3) A user account on GitHub for doing the exercises
 - https://coderefinery.github.io/installation/github/

+4) If you participate as a team, we recommend that you reserve a physical or video room for your team to work together during the exercises of the first workshop week.

-4) OPTIONAL: if you want to run Git from your computer, please install required software before the workshop:
+5) OPTIONAL: if you want to run Git from your computer, please install required software before the workshop:
 - https://coderefinery.github.io/installation/